FDio/csit/docs/model/current/UTI_output_files/test_case/results/hoststack/output_text.rst

    limitations under the License.

-Results
-^^^^^^^
+Output text
+^^^^^^^^^^^

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a string for failed programs, holding the tool outpt with any additional info added while parsing.
-See results subdirectory for documentation of its entries.

-Usually, only one of its entries is present, according to the test type.
+This entry is not present for passed programs.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.4.0,
 last patch update in version 0.4.0.